-One template you might try is:
+Here’s a template you might try:

-Subject: Would love to chat about your experience with RGO -Rachel
+Subject: Would love to chat about your experience with RGO – Rachel

 This is Rachel, marketing director from RGO.
-I’d love to hear about your experience with us so far — the good, bad, and ugly.
+I’d love to hear about your experience with us so far — the good, the bad, and the ugly.
 We’re looking to understand more about our customers and the people who trust us with their acquisition marketing.